San Diego Disability Insurance Attorney

 - Failure to follow a prescribed treatment plan.
 In some cases, an insurer may refuse to pay a claim because it believes a person is not following a doctor’s orders to recuperate.

-Disability Insurance Claim Denials and Delays and Bad Faith Insurance
+Disability Insurance Claim Denials and Delays & Bad Faith Insurance

 Some grounds for disability claim denials are legitimate, while others constitute bad faith.
 Insurance companies have a duty to put the interests of a policyholder above its own profits.
 Additionally, it must try to find evidence to support a claim, not to deny it.